bastin-thomas/Fruit_MarketPlace_Secured/readme.md

-# RTI Project for 2023
+# Fruit Market Place - Secured
-- This project was created for our Java Lessons.
-It consist in managing a Vegetables market, client could use a Java Application or C++ Application to do online shopping (all request is send by TCP to a C++ Server).
+- This project was created for my Java Lessons.
+It consist in managing a Fruits market, client could use a Java Application, a QT C++ Application, or Android Application to do online shopping (all request is send by TCP to a C++ Server).
 Once a command is created, employees could use a Java Application to manage payement (all request is send by TCP to a Java Server).
-Employees could also use a webPage to manage inventory and merchandise prices.
+Employees could also use a webPage to manage inventory and merchandise prices (AJAX HTTP Request), the webPage and API is hosted in a home Made Java Web Server App.

 - It features, TCP Java/C++ connexions (with Java to C++ connexions), HTTP Java REST API (full handmade), a webPage using JS / Ajax, an Android App (Java).
 The whole project got a secured version with a hand made crypto version, and TLS/HTTPS version.

+- TLS v1.2/1.3 is used to secured HTTPs data transfer, as well as some TCP data transfer (between Payement client/server app), using it's own certificate chain.

+- HomeMade cryptography can be used instead of TLS to secure communication (between Payement client/server app), it feature, Asymetrical Auth to exchange symetrical session key, Symetrical encryption, HMAC, Signature.

 ## Overall Project Architecture